 We do not know why Miller waited so long before selling the Big Rock land, but part of the answer may be in his involvement with nature-preservation groups.
 In 1906 the Mountaineers Club was founded in Seattle to promote enjoyment and preservation of the outdoors and to teach outdoor skills such as hiking and climbing.
 Many well-known preservationists such as Winlock Miller were influenced by their participation in this club.

-University of Washington professor Edmond S. Meany was president of the Mountaineers Club for 27 years, beginning in 1908, along with his work at the university, until his death in 1935.
-Prof. Meany had been one of the key people behind the move of the university from downtown Seattle (Fourth & University Streets) to its present site in 1895.
+University of Washington professor Edmond S. Meany was president of the Mountaineers Club for 27 years, beginning in 1908, along with his work at the University of Washington, until his death in 1935.
+Prof. Meany had been one of the key people behind the 1895 move of the university from downtown Seattle (Fourth & University Streets) to its present site in northeast Seattle.

 Beginning in 1896 Prof. Meany taught history, forestry and geology at the UW and he would bring his students to Big Rock to teach about glacial movement and land forms.
 Winlock Miller gave his willing consent for students to visit Big Rock.
 Miller was on the Board of Regents of the UW and was a promoter of Mt.
 Rainier National Park and other preservation efforts.
 Perhaps it was partly the influence of the highly-respected Prof. Edmond Meany which caused Winlock Miller to hold his Big Rock land for so many years without developing or selling it.